garyhwilson/weird-name-generator/README.md

 A flexible and customizable fantasy name generator with support for various styles, customizable rules, and React integration.
 Generate unique names for characters, places, or any other fantasy/sci-fi elements with options for different styles, gender characteristics, and special character rules.

+## Demo

+Check out the [live demo](https://weird-name-generator-demo.vercel.app) to see the generator in action.
+The demo source code is available in the `demo/` directory and showcases a full-featured React implementation using the generator and its hooks.
+For instructions on running the demo locally, see [DEMO.md](./demo/DEMO.md).

 ## Features

 - Multiple preset name styles (Elven, Draconic, Nordic, etc.)